mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 $$P(X_1,..X_n \in A_\epsilon^n) \cdot 2^{n(H(X)-\epsilon)} \leq |A_\epsilon^n| \leq 2^{n(H(X)+\epsilon)} $$

 The upper bound is specially interesting however unsurprising.
-It shows that, depending on the entropy, the fraction of possibles sequences in the typical set goes to zero as $$n$$ grows.
+It shows that, depending on the entropy, the fraction of possible sequences in the typical set goes to zero as $$n$$ grows.

 <figure align="center">
   <img src="/images/information-theory/typical_set.svg" />